Indirect Speech in Spanish Grammar

 This means that we often have to adapt or change certain parts of speech such as pronouns, tenses and time and place markers to reflect that we are only reporting what was said, not repeating it word-for-word.

-Learn all about reported speech in Spanish with Lingolia, then practise in the exercises.
+Learn all about reported speech in Spanish with Lingolia, then practise in the interactive exercises.

 Example